4 Igneous Processes and Volcanoes

 Figure 4.13: Dike of olivine gabbro cuts across Baffin Island in the Canadian Arctic.

-When intrudes into a weakness like a crack or fissure and solidifies, the resulting cross-cutting feature is called a (sometimes spelled ).
-Because of this, are often vertical or at an angle relative to the pre-existing rock layers that they intersect. are therefore discordant intrusions, not following any layering that was present. are important to geologists, not only for the study of rocks themselves but also for dating rock sequences and interpreting the geologic history of an area.
-The is younger than the rocks it cuts across and, as discussed in the chapter on Geologic Time (chapter 7), may be used to assign actual numeric ages to sedimentary sequences, which are notoriously difficult to age date.
+When magma intrudes into a weakness like a crack or fissure and solidifies, the resulting cross-cutting feature is called a dike (sometimes spelled dyke).
+Because of this, dikes are often vertical or at an angle relative to the pre-existing rock layers that they intersect.
+Dikes are therefore discordant intrusions, not following any layering that was present.
+Dikes are important to geologists, not only for the study of igneous rocks themselves but also for dating rock sequences and interpreting the geologic history of an area.
+The dike is younger than the rocks it cuts across and, as discussed in the chapter on Geologic Time (chapter 7), may be used to assign actual numeric ages to sedimentary sequences, which are notoriously difficult to age date.

 Cliff that shows slightly angled parallel tan, gray, and black sedimentary layers, with a tan, white, and black-colored igneous sill visible between and parallel to the sedimentary layers.